williampruden/carpentr/README.md

 #### pageNeighbors
-Patables will provide to you the pagination logic for your tables.
+Carpentr will provide to you the pagination logic for your tables.
 Here is your opportunity to specify how many pages you wish to show up in that pagination array.
 Some examples:

 ```js
   const data = [...users]